antoinetlc/Real3D/README.md

 * In Debug mode textures cannot be loaded due to incorrect OpenCV dlls
 * The object is not at the same distance on the screen and on a screenshot
+*

+###Credits
+The design of the user interface was inspired by ShaderMaker : http://cgvr.cs.uni-bremen.de/teaching/shader_maker/.